jasonfb/universal_track_manager/README.md

 - [x] fix the install generator
 - [x] track the visit IP address
 - [x] track the user agent
-- [ ] track the UTMs and stash them in an assocition
+- [x] track the UTMs and stash them in an assocition
-- [ ] carry forward the UTMs when evicting the visits
+- [x] carry forward the UTMs when evicting the visits
+- [ ] add switch to turn off IP tracking
-- [ ] track the http referrer (if optional extension is enabled)
+- [ ] track the http referrer ( optional extension )
 - [ ] invalidate the old visit if next day
 - [ ] track viewport screensize
 - [ ] an optional long-cookie feature to drop a long-lived cookie into the visitor's browser that work separately from the Rails session